- Sealable trash bags

 - Opossums may carry ticks, mites, lice, and fleas.

 - Killing these creatures should always be a last resort with the focus on humanely trapping them and releasing them back into the wild.
+One of the best pest control companies with wildlife removal services, such as Orkin or Terminix, may be of service depending on your area.

 STEP 1: Remove possum attractants such as food and water and potential homes.